 The ERS hosts two annual conferences in Vancouver: BC Endocrine Day and Diabetes Directors Seminar.
 Each event features distinguished speakers from across North America.
 Find out more about these events and register below!

-Join us at this year's Diabetes Directors Seminar!
-Registration is now open.
+Join us at this year's BC Endocrine Day!
 Come listen to our diverse panel of experts speak on their research and keep up to date with current issues and case studies on endocrine topics.
+Registration open now!